agladysh/ljffi-hiredis/README.md

 Built `libhiredis.so` is bundled for your convenience in `bin/hiredis/`.
 Put it to some place that `ffi.load("hiredis")` know about.

 Sorry, no further docs on this point.
-Read the source.
+Read the source (start with `test/test.lua`).

 See also the `TODO` file.